Legal terms for veterinary medicines, marketing of non-medicinal products including medicinal words and phrases, how to complain.

 Manufactured colostrum, including that from cows that have been treated to ensure the colostrum will contain particular antibodies, require an MA.

-A colostrum or colostrum based product that contain pure colostrum, provided that no reference is made to disease, immunoglobulin, antibodies or immunity, does not require an MA.
+A colostrum or colostrum based product containing pure colostrum, provided that no reference is made to disease, immunoglobulin, antibodies or immunity, does not require an MA.

-Further information on the importation of bovine colostrum and colostrum based products can be found on the European Union Law website (EUR-Lex) or by contacting the Specialist Service Centre for Imports on telephone number 01245 398298 or e-mail AHITChelmsford@animalhealth.gsi.gov.uk.
+Further information on the importation of bovine colostrum and colostrum based products can be found by contacting the Specialist Service Centre for Imports on telephone number 01245 398298 or e-mail AHITChelmsford@animalhealth.gsi.gov.uk.

 Products excluded from the scope of the Regulations

 - inactivated immunological VMPs that are manufactured from pathogens or antigens obtained from an animal and used for the treatment of that animal or other animals on the same site

 - veterinary medicines based on radioactive isotopes